-Annual medication reviews should continue to be carried out according to current GP practice procedure or an alternative process for reviewing serial prescription patients could be implemented.
-For example, when a Treatment Summary Report is received for a patient, an annual medication review could be completed and recorded before authorising/issuing a new 48 or 56 week serial prescription.
+Annual medication reviews should continue to be carried out according to current GP Practice procedure or an alternative process for reviewing serial prescription patients could be implemented.
+For example, when a Treatment Summary Report is received from the community pharmacy for a patient, an annual medication review could be completed and recorded before authorising/issuing a new 56-week serial prescription.
+Alternatively, as part of the standard GP Practice process, an annual medication review may have been undertaken prior to the Treatment Summary Report being received.